buzzqw/TUS/OBSS/markdown-separati/en/18-other-special-abilities.md

 A creature that has become Ethereal is located in the Ethereal Plane, which overlaps the Material Plane.

 An ethereal creature is Invisible, insubstantial, and capable of moving in any direction, even up and down.
 An ethereal creature can move through solid objects, including other living creatures.
 An ethereal creature can see and hear what happens on the Material Plane, but everything appears gray and insubstantial.
-An ethereal creature's sight and hearing on the Material Plane are limited to a distance of 9 meters.
+An ethereal creature' \*\*s sight and hearing on the Material Plane are limited to a distance of 9 meters.

 Spells, unless appropriately formulated and modified, do not affect ethereal creatures.
 An ethereal creature has Damage Resistance against Light or Void, and ignores all other forms of Energy.